pekoto4349/measurements/README.md

 2) **Delay Function Implementation** : Here we provide the artifical-delay function we created
 3) **Jmeter Files** : Here you can Find the experiment's setup on Jmeter tool along with some screenshots

+##

+The .xls graphs we used for the analysis of the results are provided on /measurements repository